Hashtag Web3 / Updated

 anchor deploy

-Anchor generates a test file for you.
-Let's modify it to test our counter program.
+Anchor generates a default test file for your program.
+You can modify it to test the functionality of your counter program.
+Open tests/my_first_dapp.ts and update it with the following code:

 import * as anchor from "@coral-xyz/anchor";